 Sometimes we just add it to a stew, make bruschettas or add it to pizzas.
 We also use pesto as a sandwiches’ spread to instantly boost its flavor instead of using mayonnaise.

 - Pesto Sauce is super versatile and customizable.
-First, you need a strong-flavored green such as Arugula (Rucola), Basil (check-out recipe), or Kale, any kind of nut, olive oil, nutritional yeast, lemon, salt, and garlic.
+First, you need a strong-flavored green such as Arugula (Rucola), Basil, Mint, or Kale, any nut, olive oil, nutritional yeast, lemon, salt, and garlic.

 - Looking at the ingredients of store-bought pesto, I realized how many conservatives and chemicals they have.
 You should be in complete control of what I put in your body.